Tenryu-ji Temple in Kyoto

 Top:

 O-hojo (Main Hall) - It is the largest structure of the temple complex and consists of two buildings - Kohojo (Small Hojo) and Daihojo (Large Hojo).
 Kohojo was built in 1924 and Daihojo in 1899.
 Both are connected with the Kuri.
 Inside Daihojo you will find the image of Shakyamuni Buddha.
-It is a Important Cultural Property.
-Another highlight is the dragon painting on the sliding doors (fusuma) by artist Chutaro or known as Wakasa Butsugai (1888 - 1957).
+It is an Important Cultural Property.
+Another highlight is the dragon painting on the sliding doors (fusuma) by artist Chutaro known as Wakasa Butsugai (1888 - 1957).

 Chokushi Gate - It is the oldest temple structure.
-The one-story gate represents the yotsuashimon architecture style during the Momoyama Period (1573 - 1600).
+The one-story gate represents the Yotsuashimon architecture style during the Momoyama Period (1573 - 1600).

 Teahouses - These two teahouses (Kanu-tei and Shoun-kaku) were constructed in 1934 by abbot Seki Seisetsu (1877 - 1945).

-Yu'un-an - This building complex is used as a facility for meetings, meditations and workshops.
+Yu'un-an - This building complex is used as a facility for meetings, meditations, and workshops.

-Tahoden - The Hall of many treasure was constructed in 1934 during the Showa period (1926 - 1989) by abbot Seki Seisetsu (1877 - 1945).
+Tahoden - The Hall of many treasures was constructed in 1934 during the Showa period (1926 - 1989) by abbot Seki Seisetsu (1877 - 1945).
 Inside you will find a sacred statue of Emperor Go-Daigo (1288 - 1339).
 He studied here in his younger years.

 Important Cultural Properties - Tenryu-ji owns famous writings by Kitabatake Chikafusa (1293 - 1354), illustrations and paintings of Seiryo Dogen Zenji (1200 - 1253), Yunmen Daishi (862 - 949), Avalokitesvara, a wooden carving of Gautama Buddha and 3 portraits of Muso Soseki (1275 - 1351).

-Shigetsu - The Michelin-starred restaurant offers a Zen vegetarian cuisine, known as "shojin ryori” and is located within the Ryumontei (Dragon Gate Pavillion).
+Shigetsu - The Michelin-starred restaurant offers Zen vegetarian cuisine, known as "shojin ryori” and is located within the Ryumontei (Dragon Gate Pavillion).
 Ryumontei was built in 2000.

 Festival & Events (dates can change without notice)